franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Users shouldn't be able to create TWO OR MORE chats with the same user.
+- Make it so users can't create contacts with phone numbers who are not used for some user yet (notify the user creating that the number is incorrect)
-- Make it so when a message gets updated or deleted, the other user will be able to see the message edition (add 'edited' field in message model to do this)
+- Make it so when a message gets updated or deleted, the other user will be able to see the message edition (add 'edited' field in message model to do this )
 - Implement show/hide muted statuses logic (when you click show, it shows the muted statuses and then show dispay as 'hide' then when clicked again erase all the muted chats and 'hide' display a show again for do this 'diplay change' you actually need to change the show button to hide